Differentiable Structure Learning and Causal Discovery for General Binary Data: Experiments

-\paragraph{Implementation} For each dataset, we applied several structural learning algorithms, including fast greedy equivalence search ({FGES} \citep{ramsey2017million}), constraint-based methods ({PC} \citep{spirtes2000causation}), {DAGMA} \citep{bello2022dagma}, NOTEARS \citep{zheng2020learning}.
+For each dataset, we applied several structural learning algorithms, including fast greedy equivalence search ({FGES} \citep{ramsey2017million}), constraint-based methods ({PC} \citep{spirtes2000causation}), {DAGMA} \citep{bello2022dagma}, NOTEARS \citep{zheng2020learning}.
 The implementation details are provided in the following paragraph.
-After running the algorithms, a post-processing threshold of $0.3$ was applied to the estimated $B_{\mathrm{est}}$ to prune small values, following the same procedure in \cite{zheng2018dags,bello2022dagma}. \begin{itemize} \item Fast Greedy Equivalence Search (FGES \citep{ramsey2017million}) is based on greedy search and assumes linear dependency between variables.
+After running the algorithms, a post-processing threshold of $0.3$ was applied to the estimated $B_{\mathrm{est}}$ to prune small values, following the same procedure in \citep{zheng2018dags,bello2022dagma}. \begin{itemize} \item Fast Greedy Equivalence Search (FGES \citep{ramsey2017million}) is based on greedy search and assumes linear dependency between variables.
 The implementation is based on the \texttt{py-tetrad} package, available at \href{https://github.com/cmu-phil/py-tetrad}{{\texttt{https://github.com/cmu-phil/py-tetrad}}}.
 We use \texttt{search.use\_bdeu(sample\_prior=10, structure\_prior=0)}. \item {PC} \citep{spirtes2000causation} is constraint-based method and based on uses conditional independence induced by causal relationships to learn those causal relationships.
 The implementation is based on the \texttt{py-tetrad} package, available at \href{https://github.com/cmu-phil/py-tetrad}{{\texttt{https://github.com/cmu-phil/py-tetrad}}}.
-We use \texttt{search.use\_chi\_square(alpha=0.1)} \item NOTEARS‐MLP \citep{zheng2020learning} is a continuous differentiable DAG‐learning method that employs a least‐squares loss with $\ell_1$ regularization, solved by augmented langrage method.
-Its Python implementation is available at \href{https://github.com/xunzheng/notears}{\texttt{https://github.com/xunzheng/notears}}.
-In our variant, we insert a sigmoid activation $\sigma(x)=1/(1+\exp(-x))$ on the final layer and replace the original loss with the cross‐entropy (logistic) loss to accommodate binary data.
-After estimating the weighted adjacency matrix $W_{\mathrm{est}}$ via NOTEARS‐MLP, we prune all entries below a threshold of $0.3$, compute a topological ordering of the resulting graph, and then apply Algorithm \ref{alg:RecoverGraph} with first and second order to obtain the final structure.
-Finally, we remove any remaining edges whose weight does not exceed $1.0$ to eliminate spurious connections.
-We name this method as \textsc{Notears-mlp-reg}.
-These heuristic methods are applied to larger graphs with $d \in \{10,20,30,40\}$. \item DAGMA \citep{bello2022dagma} is a continuous DAG‐learning algorithm that achieves improved accuracy and faster computation, with barrier methods.
+We use \texttt{search.use\_chi\_square(alpha=0.1)} \item NOTEARS‐MLP \citep{zheng2020learning} is a continuous differentiable DAG‐learning method that employs a least‐squares loss with $\ell_1$ regularization, solved by augmented lagrangian method.
+Its Python implementation is available at \href{https://github.com/xunzheng/notears}{\texttt{https://github.com/xunzheng/notears}}. \item DAGMA \citep{bello2022dagma} is a continuous DAG‐learning algorithm that achieves improved accuracy and faster computation, with barrier methods.
 Its implementation can be found at \href{https://github.com/kevinsbello/dagma}{\texttt{https://github.com/kevinsbello/dagma}}.
-To highlight that the original DAGMA only models first‐order interactions, we refer to it as \textsc{Dagma-1st}.
-By solving \eqref{eq:opt} while incorporating all higher‐order interactions, we arrive at our extended method, denoted \textsc{Dagma-ho}.
-For small graphs, we implement the full formulation \eqref{eq:opt} including all higher-order interactions; hence, \textsc{Dagma-ho} is applied for $d\in\{5,6,7,8,9\}$. \end{itemize}
+We use the default parameters from original implementation. \item \textsc{BiNOTEARS} builds on DAGMA and NOTEARS\mbox{-}MLP, with the choice of solver tailored to problem size.
+For small graphs ($d \in \{5,6,7,8,9\}$), we optimize the full formulation \eqref{eq:opt}—including all higher\mbox{-}order interaction terms—using the DAGMA framework.
+For larger graphs ($d \in \{10,20,30,40\}$), we adopt the NOTEARS\mbox{-}MLP framework.
+The original implementation optimizes an $\ell_2$ loss with an $\ell_1$ penalty; in our variant, we insert a sigmoid activation $\sigma(x)=1/(1+\exp(-x))$ on the final layer and replace the squared loss with the cross\mbox{-}entropy (logistic) loss to accommodate binary data.
+After estimating the weighted adjacency $B_{\mathrm{est}}$ via NOTEARS\mbox{-}MLP, we prune entries below $0.3$, compute a topological ordering of the resulting graph, and then apply Algorithm~\ref{alg:RecoverGraph} with first\mbox{-} and second\mbox{-}order terms to obtain the final structure.
+Finally, we remove any remaining edges whose weight does not exceed $1.0$ to eliminate spurious connections. \end{itemize}